Dd1235/LearnAI/mini_projects/Siamese_Network_Omniglot/README.md

 - used Adam instead of sgd, since paper used sgd with momentum gradually increasing from 0.5 and learning rate decaying by 1% each epoch, also L2 weight decay
 - did not implement affine distortions, just ToTensor() and Resize()
 - did not visualize embeddings with pca or tsne
+- used L2 distance metric instead of L1 since that is more common with the loss functions used
+- did not do weight initialization as described in paper

 # Result